marujodudu/marujodudu/README.md

-<h2 align="left">Hii!
-My name is Maria and I'm a student of Systems Analysis and Development</h2>
+<h3 align="center">Hii!
+My name is Maria and I'm a student of Systems Analysis and Development</h3>

 ###